SaidARSLAN/finance-app/README.md

 ## Roadmap

-FinanceTracker Pro is constantly evolving with new features and improvements.
+finance-app Pro is constantly evolving with new features and improvements.
 Here are some of the upcoming features:

 - [ ] Integration with more global banks
 - [ ] Support for additional stock markets and crypto exchanges